Installing on GitLab

 .

-- Set the description to
+- Set the description to "Aspect Workflows Warming".

-- Select how often the warming job should run via the
+- Select how often the warming job should run via the Interval Pattern section.
+As a starting point, try

-section.
-As a starting point perhaps try0 08-22/1 * * *
+0 08-22/1 * * *

-- Set a target branch
+. - Set a target branch.

 - Create a variable named